Salesforce Inc. (CRM) Is Now En Route to Higher Prices

 Salesforce Inc. (CRM) Insider Activity

-Salesforce Inc. disclosed in a document filed with the SEC on Mar 28 that Harris Parker (Co-Founder and CTO) sold a total of 1,250 shares of the company’s common stock.
-The trade occurred on Mar 28 and was made at $191.40 per share for $0.24 million.
-Following the transaction, the insider now directly holds 99755.0 shares of the CRM stock.
+Salesforce Inc. disclosed in a document filed with the SEC on Mar 29 that Benioff Marc (Chair and CEO) sold a total of 725 shares of the company’s common stock.
+The trade occurred on Mar 29 and was made at $195.24 per share for $0.14 million.
+Following the transaction, the insider now directly holds 27.67 million shares of the CRM stock.

 Salesforce Inc. (CRM): Who are the competitors?